 Plan Your Trip

-, which has a host of resources to make it easier to plan your time in Chicago.
-Visit the “Transportation and Parking” and “Shuttle” sections in the Online Conference Planner to learn about airport transportation options and ASTRO’s shuttle service to McCormick Place West.
+International attendees have full access to ASTRO’s Conference Planner, which has a host of resources to make it easier to plan your time in San Antonio.
+Visit the “Transportation and Parking” and “Shuttle” sections in the Conference Planner to learn about airport transportation options and ASTRO’s shuttle service to the Henry B. Gonzalez Convention Center.
 Be sure to use our official housing reservation system with SPARGO Housing to book a hotel room for your stay.
 Special hotel room blocks have been arranged.
 Once you register for the conference, more information on hotels will be included in your registration confirmation.

-For the latest travel advisories for the state of Illinois and other U.S. cities and states, please visit the Center for Disease Control travel planner website.
+For the latest travel advisories for the state of Texas and other U.S. cities and states, please visit the Centers for Disease Control travel planner website.